cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 * [upgrades](#upgrades)
 * [failure recovery](#failure-recovery)

-Reason:
+Reasons:

-The pod executes init containers sequentially and this slows down the pod startup.
+* The pod executes init containers sequentially and this slows down the pod startup.
 Consider using Kubernetes jobs instead.
+* Crashes in init containers do not show up in pod crash count.
+* The logs from init containers is impossible to get from the pod after pod is started.

 #### Pod requests